Harvey Railway Station Museum 1890s

 Image: Screenshot of A Fortunate Life

-The railway line from Perth to Bunbury was completed in 1893 and soon afterwards the Railway Station was built.
+The railway line from Perth to Bunbury was completed in 1893, and soon afterwards, the Railway Station was built.

-In 1936, the Railway Station was extended and the building improved with the addition of rustic weatherboards to the exterior and the roof tiled.
-For many years the Railway Station was the central point of activity for the district.
-By 1987, with the introduction of the modern Australind train, the Railway Station was no longer needed and closed.
+In 1936, the Railway Station was extended, and the building was improved with rustic weatherboards on the exterior and a tiled roof.
+For many years, the Railway Station was the district’s central hub.